Mount Vernon, Ohio: History

 The community was platted in 1805, and named after Mount Vernon, the estate owned by George Washington.

 In May 1953, the telephone exchange for the entire city was destroyed by fire, disrupting calls for months.

 In January 1959, a severe flood caused 500 homes to be evacuated and caused $5 million in damage.

-In October of 2021, a board of clergy and activists unanimously voted to start a chapter of PFLAG in Mount Vernon.
-PFLAG will be the second LGBTQ+ organization formed in Knox County.

 Historic sites

 The Woodward Opera House, the oldest opera theater of its kind in the United States, is located downtown.
 The theater, after many years of renovation and restoration, has been transformed into a local cultural and performing-arts center.

 The Knox County Historical Society, with a building and extensive exhibits, makes its headquarters on Harcourt Road in Mount Vernon.
 Exhibits feature information about Daniel Decatur Emmett, Paul Lynde, The Cooper Company and other subjects.